okeeffed/developer-notes/manual/Kubernetes/Microservices.md

 Now, if we apply this virtual service to the service mesh, then based on whether we pass the "end-user" header or not, we will hit either v1 or v2!

-We can test by running `curl loadbalanceraddress.domain.com -H "host: hello.example.com"`
+We can test by running `curl loadbalanceraddress.domain.com -H "host: hello.example.com"`.

+For v2 we can run ``curl loadbalanceraddress.domain.com -H "host: hello.example.com" -H "end-user: John"`.

 ## 7.4 Canary deployments